Social isolation – never getting out of the house – is one of the biggest threats to the health of people with mental illness.

 - Arts and crafts, led by trained members.

-- Recovery forums: where members are informed in areas of recovery and discuss their own personal progress with peers.
+- Recovery forums: where members are learn about recovery and discuss personal progress with peers.

 - Men and Women’s Group.